Coin Toss Brewing Co.

-Our house IPA features a blend of five grains and generous amounts of Galena, Chinook and Cascade hops in the boil.
-Dry-hopped with Equinox and Azacca to make a traditional yet tropical beer.
+Our flagship IPA is a traditional yet tropical beer.
 Named for the Pacific Lamprey which are indigenous to Oregon City's Willamette Falls and harvested each year as part of a Native American ritual.
 Available on draft and in 12 oz. cans.

 6.0% ABV | 58 IBU